sachiurata/transportation/docs/ER図.md

     REQUESTED_TIMES {
        int id PK "NOT NULL"
        int requested_route_id FK "NOT NULL"
-       string requested_days "NOT NULL 曜日"
+       string requested_day "NOT NULL 曜日"
        time requested_time "NOT NULL 希望時間帯"
        datetime created_at
        datetime updated_at